The million-dollar question for sure:

 “Immunoglobulin G (IgG), the most abundant antibody in the system, can be found in blood and extracellular fluid, allowing it to control infections in the body.
 IgG antibodies can bind a variety of pathogens, including bacteria, viruses, and fungi, as well as their toxic by-products.
 Binding these toxins will neutralize them and allow the immune system to safely remove them from the body.
 Immune Support: Significantly reduces inflammation and intestinal damage.”

 Again, the above lists are general guidelines.
-Of course diet is a huge factor in addressing a gut infection- check out my Diet section here.
+Of course diet is a huge factor in addressing a gut infection as well.

-Antimicrobials are generally suggested for 4-6 weeks; I have definintly pushed it to 8 weeks, sometimes even longer in extreme cases.
-Rotation almost always neccesary, as resistance is a real issue; rotation often the missing component in failed cases I see.
+Antimicrobials are generally suggested for 4-6 weeks; I have definitely pushed it to 8 weeks, sometimes even longer in extreme cases.
+Rotation almost always necessary, as resistance is a real issue; rotation often the missing component in failed cases I see.

 What else?